Indian philosophy: Jain philosophy

 Rishabhadeva, believed to have lived over a million years ago, is considered the founder of Jain religion in the present time cycle.

 Jain philosophy is the oldest Indian philosophy that separates body (matter) from the soul (consciousness) completely.
 Each individual soul is inherently endowed with infinite knowledge and boundless bliss.
-However, since infinity its true nature has remained veiled due to ignorance, causing it to mistakenly identify with the physical body.
+However, since infinity its true nature has remained veiled by ignorance, causing it to mistakenly identify with the physical body.
 This misidentification leads to suffering and the accumulation of karma.
-As karma accumulates, the soul becomes bound to the cycle of birth and rebirth, perpetuating a continuous journey of suffering and ignorance, until it ultimately attains liberation through self-realization (atma-anubhuti).
-Jainism lays down the path for the soul to realize its true nature by right faith and active awareness of the self (bhedvigyān) as an unchanging eternal gnāta (knower) and drashtā (witness) distinct from its ignorant activities like thoughts, passions, etc.
+As karma accumulates, the soul becomes bound to the cycle of birth and rebirth, perpetuating a continuous cycle of suffering and ignorance, until it ultimately attains liberation through self-realization (atma-anubhuti).
+Jainism lays down the path for the soul to realize its true nature through right faith and active awareness of the self (bhedvigyān) as an unchanging eternal gnāta (knower) and drashtā (witness) distinct from its worldly activities like thoughts, passions, etc.

-Jainism experienced a resurgence after Mahavira, the 24th Tirthankara, revitalized and unified the ancient teachings of the Śramaṇic tradition, originally established by Rishabhadeva, the first Jain Tirthankara, millions of years prior.
+According to Jain tradition, Mahavira, the 24th Tirthankara, revitalized and unified the ancient teachings of the Śramaṇic tradition, originally established by Rishabhadeva, the first Jain Tirthankara, millions of years prior.
 Historians outside of the Jain tradition date Mahavira to the 6th century BCE, roughly contemporaneous with the Buddha.
 This timeline would place the historical Parshvanatha approximately 250 years earlier, in the 9th century BCE.

-Jainism is a Śramaṇic religion and rejected the authority of the Vedas.
+Jainism is a Śramaṇic religion and rejects the authority of the Vedas.
 However, like all Indian religions, it shares the core concepts such as karma, ethical living, rebirth, samsara and moksha.
 Jainism places strong emphasis on asceticism, ahimsa (non-violence) and anekantavada (relativity of viewpoints) as a means of spiritual liberation, ideas that influenced other Indian traditions.

-Jainism strongly upholds the individualistic nature of soul and personal responsibility for one's decisions; and that self-reliance and individual efforts alone are responsible for one's liberation.
-According to the Jain philosophy, the world (Saṃsāra) is full of hiṃsā (violence).
-Therefore, one should direct all efforts towards the attainment of Ratnatraya, which are Samyak Darshan (right perception), Samyak Gnana (right knowledge) and Samyak Chàritra (right conduct), the key requisites to attain liberation.
+Jainism strongly upholds the individualistic nature of soul, holding that self-reliance and individual efforts alone are responsible for liberation.
+According to the Jain philosophy, the world (Saṃsāra) is characterized by hiṃsā (violence).
+Therefore, one should direct all efforts towards the attainment of Ratnatraya, which consists of Samyak Darshan (right perception), Samyak Gnana (right knowledge) and Samyak Chàritra (right conduct), the key requisites to attain liberation.